The Canada Pension Plan (CPP) is a monthly taxable social benefit paid to retired seniors in Canada.

-In this comprehensive guide on Canada pension payments and dates, I will be helping you answer all your questions on the CPP payment dates, how to qualify for CPP payment, how to apply for the CPP payment, and how best to spend your Canada Pension Payment.
+So if you are uncertain about CPP payment dates for 2022, your uncertainty ends here, and I will answer all your questions on the CPP payment dates, how to qualify for CPP, and how to apply for the CPP benefit.

 - January 27, 2022